Industries: Major transport hubs and other high foot traffic areas

-The biggest problem many councils and institutions have is that most anti-graffiti removers are not water permeable.
+The biggest problem many councils and institutions have is that most graffiti removal products are not water permeable.

 Non-water permeable surface coatings do not allow the underlying surface to breathe, which over time causes damp and structural building issues.

-We make EliteGuard G1, a unique high-performance protection system designed especially for porous and polished surfaces which are subject to graffiti attack.
+We make EliteGuard G1, a unique high-performance façade cleaning product designed especially for porous and polished surfaces which are subject to graffiti attack.

 It also works just as well against weathering, UV degradation and general soiling.

-It reacts chemically to become part of the surface, giving it permanent protection whilst allowing the underlying surface to breathe.
+It reacts chemically to become part of the surface, giving it permanent protection whilst allowing the underlying façade to breathe.

-EliteGuard G1 is a solvent-borne treatment that gives hydrophobic and lipophobic properties that are extremely easy to clean and maintain.
-Even on the most challenging surfaces.
+EliteGuard G1 is a solvent-borne graffiti removal treatment that gives hydrophobic and lipophobic properties that are extremely easy to clean and maintain, even on the most challenging surfaces.

 Click here to find out more about EliteGuard G1 or to discuss a whole range of other market leading cleaning solutions for rail and train stations, please contact our specialist team by calling +44 208 805 2150 or by emailing [email protected]

 Railway dust; removing the industrial fallout from exterior rolling stock